Sweet Home Independent School District

-Sweet Home Independent School District is a public school district based in the community of Sweet Home, Texas (USA).
+Sweet Home Independent School District is a public school district based in the community of Sweet Home, Texas, United States.

 It is a small country school located a few miles north of Yoakum.
-It teaches children K-8th grade.
+It teaches children kindergarten through eighth grade.
 High school students attend school in either the Yoakum Independent School District (the district states that most students choose this option; thus, it aligns its calendar with Yoakum's) or the Hallettsville Independent School District.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.